wiebederoos/kubecon2025/kubecon-2025/02-areas/dapr&score-cocktail-for-developer-experience.md

 * Focus on platform interfaces and capabilities
 	* DAPr APIs and SDKs + Score Specification
 * Need to check out the recording - talk was superfast
+* Very useful to lower the stress for developers which should not expand their knowledge even more